-Tighter binding with the upper domain residues of the protein was also observed during Leu-enkephalin hydrolysis, as shown in our previous publication.
-[36] We hypothesize that this prevents the formation of a stable (low energy) intermediate observed during tynorphin hydrolysis, and thus promotes the forward reaction leading to a final product.
-All of this provides an explanation for the highest $k{cat}$ measured for hemorphin-4 compared to the $k{cat}$ values determined for the other peptides.
+Tighter binding with the upper domain residues of the protein was also observed during Leu-enkephalin hydrolysis, as shown in our previous publication [36].
+We hypothesize that this prevents the formation of a stable (low energy) intermediate observed during tynorphin hydrolysis, and thus promotes the forward reaction leading to a final product.
+All of this provides an explanation for the highest k{cat} measured for hemorphin-4 compared to the k{cat} values determined for the other peptides.

-The stabilization of the C-terminus of tynorphin and Leu-enkephalin by Arg669 observed in our previous work[36] was also observed in this study, as was the stabilization of the P3' residue of valorphin whose C-terminus (P5' residue) is strongly stabilized by another arginine, R548.
-Both tryptophan (tynorphin and valorphin) and leucine (Leu-enkephalin) at the P3' position (C-terminus) form salt bridge or hydrogen bond interactions with R669; in addition, the indol group of tryptophan makes cation- $\pi$ interactions with R669 and the isobutyl group of leucine makes numerous van der Waals interactions with amino acid residues of the upper protein domain (e.g. Phe 443, see Figs. 4c and 6).
-The significant stabilization of R669 in complex with Leu-enkephalin is also due to its cation- $\pi$ interactions with the aromatic ring of the phenyalanine residue at the P2' position.
+The stabilization of the C-terminus of tynorphin and Leu-enkephalin by Arg669 observed in our previous work [36] was also observed in this study, as was the stabilization of the P3' residue of valorphin whose C-terminus (P5' residue) is strongly stabilized by another arginine, R548.
+Both tryptophan (tynorphin and valorphin) and leucine (Leu-enkephalin) at the P3' position (C-terminus) form salt bridge or hydrogen bond interactions with R669; in addition, the indol group of tryptophan makes cation- π interactions with R669 and the isobutyl group of leucine makes numerous van der Waals interactions with amino acid residues of the upper protein domain (e.g. Phe 443, see Figs. 4c and 6).
+The significant stabilization of R669 in complex with Leu-enkephalin is also due to its cation- π interactions with the aromatic ring of the phenyalanine residue at the P2' position.
 Overall, residues away from the cleavable peptide bond toward the C-terminus (P2'-P'n) of the slow substrates tynorphin and valorphin are strongly stabilized by amino acid residues from both protein domains.
 This is consistent with the strong stabilization of the products of tynorphin hydrolysis preventing revitalization of the enzyme.
-Since the MD simulations revealed higher fluctuations in the number of water molecules in the 1st solvation sphere of the ligand as well as in the number of protein-ligand hydrogen bonds in the case of valorphin than in the case of tynorphin (Figs. S9 and S10), this might be the reason why tynorphin is a better inhibitor of DPP III compared to valorphin.
-In addition, the energy calculated by averaging the MM/PBSA energies for the two 1 $\mu$ s-long trajectories is lowest for tynorphin ( $\Delta H$ =-15.5 kcal/mol), suggesting that tynorphin binds most strongly, whereas binding of the other three substrates is similarly strong (approximately -10 kcal/mol) (Fig. S7).
+Since the MD simulations revealed higher fluctuations in the number of water molecules in the 1^{st} solvation sphere of the ligand as well as in the number of protein-ligand hydrogen bonds in the case of valorphin than in the case of tynorphin (Figs. S10 and S11), this might be the reason why tynorphin is a better inhibitor of DPP III compared to valorphin.
+In addition, the energy calculated by averaging the MM/PBSA energies for the two 1 μ s-long trajectories is lowest for tynorphin ($\Delta H = -15.5$ kcal/mol), suggesting that tynorphin binds most strongly, whereas binding of the other three substrates is similarly strong (approximately -10 kcal/mol) (Fig. S8).

-The simulations showed that in all complexes at least one zinc-coordinated water molecule is hydrogenbonded to E451 throughout the simulations (Fig. S12) so that it can be easily activated and attack the carbonyl carbon of the second (P1-P1') peptide bond to perform the first step of peptide hydrolysis.
-Interestingly, the shortest average distances between the catalytic zinc ion and the carbonyl oxygen of the cleavable peptide bond (Fig 7a), and oxygen atom of the activated water molecule and carbonyl carbon of the cleavable peptide bond (Fig 7b) are determined for the complexes with hemorphin-4 and Leu-enkephalin, the peptides most effectively cleaved by DPP III (Figs. 7 and S13).
-In addition, MD simulations showed that the angle between the plane of the P1-P1' peptide bond and direction of OH- attack is closer to Bürgi-Dunitz angle of about 107° [54]during simulations with hemorphin-4 and Leuenkephalin (Fig. 7c) which further explains why they are better substrates of DPP III than hemorphinrelated peptides.
+The simulations showed that in all complexes at least one zinc-coordinated water molecule is hydrogen-bonded to E451 throughout the simulations (Fig. S13) so that it can be easily activated and attack the carbonyl carbon of the second (P1-P1') peptide bond to perform the first step of peptide hydrolysis.
+Interestingly, the shortest average distances between the catalytic zinc ion and the carbonyl oxygen of the cleavable peptide bond (Fig 7a), and oxygen atom of the activated water molecule and carbonyl carbon of the cleavable peptide bond (Fig 7b) are determined for the complexes with hemorphin-4 and Leu-enkephalin, the peptides most effectively cleaved by DPP III (Figs. 7 and S14).
+In addition, MD simulations showed that the angle indicating the direction for nucleophilic addition of the OH- ion is closer to Bürgi-Dunitz angle of about 107° [52] during simulations with hemorphin-4 and Leu-enkephalin (Figs. 7c and S15) which further explains why they are better substrates of DPP III than hemorphin-related peptides.